LEARNAcademy/jumpstart-student-notes/code/javascript.md

 - [ ] Replace the alert with an action that will change the question mark innerHTML to a tree icon when clicked.
   - We can use the icon symbols or emojis.
-  - Access the emoji keyboard by clicking `fn` on a mac or `WindowKey +` for a Windows computer.
+  - Access the emoji keyboard by clicking `fn` on a mac or `WindowKey +` for a windows computer.

 ```
 &#x1f332 = tree icon